The song version of this trope: "We'll Meet Again Again"

 - The Wizard of Oz: "I'll get you, my pretty...And your little dog, too!"

-- In the first installment of The Mummy Trilogy, Imhotep corners the heroes, and is taking Evie away to be sacrificed.
+- In The Mummy (1999), Imhotep corners the heroes, and is taking Evie away to be sacrificed.
 Before the Big Bad can leave, Rick O'Connell looks right into the Big Bad's eyes and says, "I'll be seeing you again." with all the menace and hatred and promise the man can muster.
 Imhotep, who doesn't understand a word (the man's an ancient Egyptian who doesn't speak English) get's the message anyway, but he's so assured of his near invincibility that he only reacts with mild amusement.
 Turns out, underestimating O'Connell was a huge mistake.